mms142-groupf-2020/mms142-groupf-2020.github.io/README.md

 ### WHAT IS ONLINE LEARNING? ###

-It is any form of learning that uses the internet as a means of delivering lessons and instruction.
-(Malamed, C, n.d.).
-There are many kinds of Online Learning Programs and applications prominent now, such as Language tutorial apps (e.g. Duolingo and Drops) and Course-based websites (e.g. Udemy, Khan Academy, Skillshare, and Domestika).
+Online Learning, also called e-learning, is any form of learning that uses the internet as a means of delivering lessons and instruction (Malamed, C, n.d.).
+Online learning evolved from **distance learning** which is the term used for any learning that "takes place across distance and not in a traditional classroom" (Stern,n.d.).
+Nowadays, online laerning takes many forms such as MOOCS (Massive Online Open Courses), course-based websites (e.g. Udemy, Khan Academy, Skillshare, and Domestika), language tutorial apps (e.g. Duolingo and Drops) and many more.

+From "virtual classrooms" of the past, many colleges and universities today make use of Course Management System (CMS) to conduct online learning.
+Examples of for-profit CMS include: Blackboard (www.blackboard.com), WebCT (www.webct.com) and eCollege (www.ecollege.com) while low cost alternative and open source CMS include: ETUDES-NG (http://etudesproject.org), Moodle (http://moodle.org) and Angel (http://angellearning.com).
+CMS offers tools such as schedule, announcements, syllabus, modules, assignments, discussion board, private messages, chat, tests & quizzes and gradebook that creates a learning environment where educators can deliver course content, enable communications, and conduct evaluations.

 ## WHY IS ONLINE LEARNING A DISRUPTIVE INNOVATION? ##